-- 1. To provide an opportunity for Committee to consider the draft Corporate Plan which has been revised post consultation. - 2.
+- 1. To ensure the Council has an effective and up to date Corporate Plan informed by extensive consultation and which reflects the work being undertaken across the Council to improve the quality of life in the Vale of Glamorgan. - 2.
 To ensure that in delivering the Corporate Plan the Council takes into account the diverse needs of the local community. - 3.
-To enable Cabinet to consider the views of Committee when taking a decision on the endorsement of the Corporate Plan 2020-25.
+To enable Cabinet to consider the views of the Scrutiny Committee (Corporate Performance & Resources). - 4.
+To enable Council to consider and approve the Corporate Plan 2020-25. - 5.
+To ensure the Corporate Plan contains the most up to date information regarding budget and resources at the time of publication.